osmandapp/web/main/docs/user/map/tracks-on-map.md

 </Tabs>

-- download the route like GPX-file:
+- download the route like _GPX-file_:

 <Tabs groupId="operating-systems">